SarthakSKumar/SarthakSKumar/README.md

 		<td><a href="https://www.linkedin.com/in/vikram-sujive"><b>Vikram Sujive</b></a></td>
 		<td>Sarthak has helped design several promotional materials and creative assets for our college club, Shunya and its events of various scales.
 As the former Head of Design of the club, I have had the pleasure of working closely with Sarthak on several occasions, and his creativity, attention to detail, and professionalism have always made him one of the leading designers/ club members.

 Sarthak has an exceptional ability to take whatever resources and turn them into visually stunning designs.
 He has consistently delivered high-quality work, often exceeding our expectations, and has always been willing to go the extra mile to ensure that we are satisfied with the final product.
-There have been occasions where he has learnt the basics of software in order to get a design done in a specific manner.
+There have been occasions where he has learnt the basics of software to get a design done in a specific manner.
 He is also very open to suggestions/ feedback and is very trustworthy.</td>

 <td>Transportation Mobility Systems Engineer</td>
 </tr>